dxos/dxos/docs/docs/guide/react/mutations.md

 ### Creating objects

-To create (insert) a new object, simply construct a `new` one with the appropriate constructor like `Task` and pass any initial values into the constructor (line 24 above).
+To create (insert) a new object, simply construct a `new` one with the appropriate constructor like `Task` and pass any initial values into the constructor.

 ## Removing objects